xriskio/casurance.net/replit.md

 ## Overview

-Casurance is a B2B commercial insurance agency web application designed to streamline quote requests and service management across 15 US states.
+Casurance is a B2B commercial insurance agency web application designed to streamline quote requests and service management nationwide across all 50 US states.
 It provides a comprehensive platform for businesses to obtain various commercial insurance types (e.g., commercial auto, general liability, workers' compensation) and detailed coverage information.
 The application features a public-facing site for clients and an authenticated agent portal for managing submissions.
 Key capabilities include specialized quote forms, an AI-powered blog, press releases, and industry-specific pages (e.g., Self Storage, Golf & Country Club).
 The platform emphasizes trust, professionalism, and efficiency in the commercial insurance process.

 ## User Preferences